How to Sue a Home Warranty Company: Small Claims Court Guide

 Evidence Summary List all attached exhibits (photos, inspection reports, repair estimates)

-Legal Grounds Reference applicable state consumer protection laws (e.g., Texas DTPA, California Song-Beverly Act)
+Legal Grounds Reference applicable state consumer protection laws (Texas DTPA, California Song-Beverly Act, MA Chapter 93A)

 Demand Specify exact dollar amount or repair action requested

-Deadline & Consequences Give 15 days to respond; state you will file in small claims court or escalate legally if ignored
+Deadline & Consequences Give 15 to 30 days to respond; state you will file in small claims court or escalate legally if ignored

 Send the letter via certified mail with return receipt requested.
-Keep a copy of everything.
+Keep copies of everything.

 Pincher's Pro Tip

 Send your demand letter before it's too late.
 Some states require a formal demand letter as a prerequisite to filing suit.
-In Texas, the Deceptive Trade Practices Act (DTPA) requires a 60-day notice period before you can file a consumer protection lawsuit — skipping this step could invalidate your case.
+Massachusetts requires a 30-day demand letter for all consumer protection claims under Chapter 93A, and Texas's DTPA requires a 60-day notice period.
+Skipping this step could invalidate your case or forfeit your right to double or triple damages.

 Compare Home Warranty Options in Ohio